awslabs/aws-az-failure-chaostoolkit/README.md

 #### Classic Load Balancer (CLB)

-This action detaches classic load balancers from subnets belonging to target AZ if they are in non-default VPC, and disables target AZ from classic load balancer if they are in a default VPC:
+This action detaches classic load balancers from subnets belonging to target AZ if they are in a non-default VPC and disables the target AZ from classic load balancers if they are in a default VPC:
 ```yaml
 - type: action
   name: Simulate AZ Failure for CLB